dhcchh/Team-xgboosted---SMU-BIA-Datathon-2025/README.md

 ```
 Running on http://127.0.0.1:8050/
 ```
+This means that the application is running locally on port 8050 of your machine.
+No internet connectivity is required.
 ### B. Open the App in Your Browser
 1. Copy the local server URL from the terminal.
 2. Open any web browser and paste the URL into the address bar.